 AIFS[AC] = AIFSN[AC] × aSlotTime + aSIFSTime.

-(20) In EDCA, the value of AIFSN[AC] shall be greater than or equal to 2 for non-AP STAs.(#2437) In an infrastructure BSS, AIFSN[AC] is advertised by the AP in the EDCA Parameter Set element in Beacon and Probe Response frames transmitted by the AP.
-The value of AIFSN[AC] shall be greater than or equal to 1 for APs.
+(20) In an infrastructure BSS, AIFSN[AC] is advertised by an EDCA AP in the EDCA Parameter Set element in Beacon and Probe Response frames transmitted by the AP.Tthe value of AIFSN[AC] shall be greater than or equal to 2 for non-AP STAs.(#2437) The value of AIFSN[AC] shall be greater than or equal to 1 for APs.
 An EDCA TXOP is granted to an EDCAF when the EDCAF determines that it shall initiate the transmission of a frame exchange sequence.
 Transmission initiation shall be determined according to the following rules:

-(22) The specific slot boundaries at which exactly one of these operations shall be performed are defined as follows, for each EDCAF:
+(22) EDCAF operations shall be performed at slot boundaries, defined as follows on the primary channel(11ac), for each EDCAF:

 Following AIFSN[AC] × aSlotTime – aRxTxTurnaroundTime of idle medium after SIFS (not necessarily idle medium during the SIFS(#156)) after the last busy medium on the antenna that was the result of a reception of a frame with a correct FCS.